chendl02/chendl02.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a first-year ms student in computer science at the University of Massachusetts Amherst, working with Prof. Chuang Gan.
-Previously, I was an undergraduate at Wuhan University.
+I am currently a first-year PhD student in computer science at the University of Hong Kong, advised by Prof. <a href="https://taoyds.github.io/">Tao Yu</a> in <a href="https://xlang.ai/">XLANG Lab</a>.
+Previously, I was a master's student at the University of Massachusetts, working with Prof. <a href="https://people.csail.mit.edu/ganchuang/">Chuang Gan</a>, and completed my undergraduate studies at Wuhan University under the supervision of Prof. <a href="https://wangzwhu.github.io/home/">Zheng Wang</a>.

-My research interest lies in multimodal foundation model and (embodied) agent.
+My research interest lies in building multimodal (embodied) agents in physical world.

+Feel free to reach out to me if you are interested in my work, have any questions or ideas to discuss with!
 <br/>

 # 🔥 News